Altamont Raceway Park: History

 In 2004, the track appeared in an episode of the popular Discovery Channel show MythBusters.
 In the episode, the show's hosts Jamie Hyneman and Adam Savage used the track to test the myth that a car will have better fuel mileage with the air conditioner on and windows closed than it would with all of the windows down.

 In 2006, the park came under the ownership of Riverside Motorsports Park, LLC.
 They initiated several upgrades to the park including fresh asphalt, the addition of the 1.1 mi road course and the new Figure 8 track.
 Altamont staged a variety of motorsports events, including NASCAR Whelen All-American Series raced weekly as the schedule permitted for the California State and Whelen National Championships.

 The park also played host to a race on the NASCAR Camping World West Series schedule, the Dan Gamel RV Centers 200 in the fall.
 Additionally, Formula 4, Sprint Cars, Motorcycle races and the 24 Hours of LeMons were held at the racetrack, the latter being a play on the famous 24 Hours of Le Mans.
-However, in the place of top dollar racing machines, the 24 Hours of LeMons features cars with a maximum price of $500 (excluding safety gear, brakes, and tires), hence the title 'lemons'.
+However, in the place of top dollar racing machines, the 24 Hours of LeMons features cars with a maximum price of $500 (excluding safety gear, brakes and tires), hence the title 'lemons'.

+Since 2020 the track has been used to test autonomous electric cars by the company Zoox.